alexishp80/tabloidbot/docs/usage.md

 `!leaderboard`: This shows the top 5 players along with their stats.
 The default is sorting by K/D, but you can also use `!leaderboard tabloids` or `!leaderboard tabloided` to sort by those respective values.

 `!global`: This shows a global leaderboard with every player.
 Since the list is so long, the results need to be broken up into pages.
-Only the person who sent the command can use the buttons to turn the pages, others will experience an error.

-The `!stats`, `!leaderboard`, and `!global` commands can be used in a direct message with the bot if preferred.
+The `!stats`, `!leaderboard`, and `!global` commands must be used in a direct message with the bot.

 ## Discord Bot Implementation
 The source code for this bot is available [here](https://github.com/alexishp80/tabloidbot).
 It's a simple implementation written in Python, and runs on a headless Raspberry Pi Zero sitting in my living room.
 If you're interested in maintaining/running this in the future, reach out to me on Discord [@tenderbread](https://discordapp.com/users/tenderbread).
 It would be more of a headache to run on campus, but some cursory research has led me to believe it's doable.